 Control Access and Secure Your Data

 In a previous unit, we used an analogy to help you remember the difference between permission set licenses and permission sets.
 Now here’s a way to differentiate between permissions and access.
 Think of permissions as what you can do and access as what you can see.
-These concepts are really what we mean when we talk about security in Analytics.
+These concepts are really what we mean when we talk about security in Tableau CRM.

 As the Salesforce admin for DTC, you consider who has access to what—who can view what data.
 In the previous units, you learned how to grant users permission to use apps and features.
 Now let’s see how to exercise very granular control over each user’s access to data.